Anderson-Shin/anderson-shin.github.io/_data_analysis/VaR_ES_SRM.md

 ### 5.1.
 Volatility-Based Weight Calculation

 To create a **weighted bootstrap**, we assign higher sampling weights to days with higher realized volatility.
-Here, we use a 20-day rolling standard deviation of portfolio returns as a proxy for “current market volatility.”
+Here, I used a 20-day rolling standard deviation of portfolio returns as a proxy for “current market volatility.”

 ```python
 # 1) Compute 20-day rolling volatility (standard deviation) of portfolio returns